The 2019 Community Arts & Culture Enhancement Grant is open from February 1 – 28th, 2019. Subscribe to our newsletter for updates.

 I’m not a non-profit – can I still apply?

-Other actors are welcome to work with a qualified community groups or non-profits to make an application to the Fund.
+Other applicants are welcome to work with a qualified community groups or non-profits to make an application to the CACEG.
 In the case of such a collaboration, the qualified community group or non-profit would submit the application on behalf of the collaborating partner(s).

-Non-profit societies can develop project proposals that are within the framework of arts, culture and heritage for Squamish.
-The intent of the grant is to provide community enhancement through the lens or art, culture and/or heritage.
-A broad range of projects will be eligible for support from the Fund, as outlined by the application guidelines and assessment methodology.
+Project proposals that are within the framework of arts and culture for Squamish are eligible.
+The intent of the grant is to provide community enhancement through the lens of arts, culture and/or heritage.
+A broad range of projects will be eligible for support from the CACEG, as outlined by the application guidelines and assessment methodology.
 Please refer to these for developing your project proposals.

 The intent of the grant is community enhancement.
 It is up to the applicant to make a strong case as to why and how their project supports community enhancement.
 Grant monies are not provided for projects that make a surplus or profit or add to the profitability of a business or for-profit entity.
-2017 funds also cannot be used for advertising, administrative, annual operation costs, capital expenditures or festivals.
+Funds also cannot be used for advertising, administrative, annual operation costs, capital expenditures, or festival sponsorship and operations.

 Projects whose focus is not arts, culture and heritage are not eligible.